 You play as mercenary pilots betraying their planets by selling their services to the highest bidder and wreaking havoc on the city of Solo Nobre.

-Just about everything you blow up nets money for your pilot that can be used to unlock new vehicles, guns, and challenges to put your destructive powers to the ultimate test.
+Just about everything you blow up nets money for your pilot that can be used to unlock new vehicles, weapons, and challenges to put your devastating powers to the ultimate test.

 The game remains engaging by considering civilian harm and challenging targets that must be dealt with first, before requesting backup.